zhivko95/indeedscraper/README.md

 - ## Output Dump (optional)

   `(-d / --dump) [True/False]` => Boolean flag to specify whether an output dump is required.
-This arguement is optional and defaults to False.
+This argument is optional and defaults to False.
 Output file directory structure can be seen below.

   **_USAGE:_** `-d True` **OR** `--dump True`